 Amish bakers continue to bake pretzels and sell them at Miller’s Twist in Center City’s Reading Terminal Market.
 You can start your market lunch with a hot Miller’s pretzel and end it with a chocolate-covered pretzel at Mueller Chocolate Company.
 What you eat in between is up to you.

 For a real taste of Philly, don’t miss eating a hot soft Philly pretzel at one of many Philly Pretzel Factory locations in town.
-Squeeze a good amount of classic yellow or spicy brown mustard over your soft pretzel for an authentic experience.
+Squeeze a good amount of classic yellow or spicy brown mustard over your soft pretzel to achieve the classic Philly pretzel experience.
 You may be tempted to add a side of gooey cheese dip as well.

 We always head to Federal Donuts to fulfill our donut needs in Philadelphia.
 Now with several locations, ‘FedNuts’ freshly bakes cinnamon donuts throughout the day and prepares colorful ‘fancy’ donuts each morning.
 We typically order a finger-licking-good crispy chicken sandwich to go with our donuts.

-Insider Tip: Be sure to include Reading Terminal’s Beiler’s Doughnuts in your Philly donut tour.
+We also stop by Reading Terminal’s Beiler’s Doughnuts in your when we’re in the neighborhood.
 Based in Lancaster, the Amish baker sells a dizzying array of donuts including our personal favorite – Caramel Apple.

 14. Third Wave Coffee

-We frequent the best coffee shops in Philadelphia in neighborhoods like Queen Village and Fishtown.
 With so many great choices, it would be a shame to drink swill instead of specialty coffee when you satisfy your caffeine craving in Philly.
 This is the case whether you’re thirsty for coffee in Center City, Fishtown, Queen Village or another neighborhod

 15. Craft Beer

 Philadelphia’s beer history is no flash in the keg.
 German immigrants operated close to 100 independent breweries in the city more than a century after revolutionary patriots plotted rebellion in local pubs.
-The city’s beer passion ran so deep that it even named one of its neighborhoods Brewerytown.
+The city’s beer passion ran so deep that there’s a neighborhood named Brewerytown.

 Although this history took a snooze during the 20th century thanks to pesky Prohibition, Philly is back in the American beer game with a vengeance.
 Not only does the city have dozens of outstanding beer bars, but several craft brewers have set up shop in trendy neighborhoods like Northern Liberties.